-Johnston to declare for Republic of Ireland
+Johnston international switch approved by Fifa

 Johnston has made 80 appearances for Celtic, scoring 11 goals before sealing his temporary switch to Portugal in the summer as he attempts to reignite his career after persistent injury issues.

+"Myself and my family have always been proud of our Irish roots and to potentially now play for Ireland is something that really excites me," the winger added.

+"It's up to me now to impress the manager and to get selected to the squad but my focus now is to break into that squad and to make an impact for the team in a big year."

-The Republic of Ireland will face Latvia in a friendly on 22 March before beginning their Euro 2024 qualifying campaign five days later against World Cup finalists France at the Aviva Stadium.
+Stephen Kenny's side will face Latvia in a friendly on 22 March before beginning their Euro 2024 qualifying campaign five days later against World Cup finalists France at the Aviva Stadium.